-- Editors should adopt editorial policies to promote maximum transparency, completed and honest reporting.
+- Editors should adopt editorial policies to promote maximum transparency with complete and honest reporting.

 - Editors should maintain appropriate policies to handle editorial conflicts of interest.

-- Reviewers should provide prompt manuscript feedbacks to the Editors of JRAME.
+- Reviewers should provide prompt manuscript feedback to the editors of JRAME.

-- Reviewers should keep information of all reviewed manuscripts confidentially.
+- Reviewers should keep information of all reviewed manuscripts confidential.

-- Reviewers should pursue suspected and/or alleged works as well as publication misconduct.
+- Reviewers should pursue suspected and/or alleged irregularities as well as publication misconduct.

-- Reviewers should report reasons and possible conflicts of interest which relate to the reviewed manuscripts and their authors.
+- Reviewers should report their reasons and possible conflicts of interest related to the reviewed manuscripts and their authors.

-- Reviewers should mention possible plagiarism if authors misplace and/or fail to indicate relating publications including their own.
+- Reviewers should state possible plagiarism if authors misplace and/or fail to indicate related publications, including their own.

-- Reviewers should provide review decisions and comments clearly using supportive statements.
+- Reviewers should provide review decisions and comments clearly and use supportive statements.

-- Reviewers should inform the Editors of JRAME if the reviewers do not have the expertise on the reviewed manuscripts.
+- Reviewers should inform the editors of JRAME if they do not have the expertise to review a particular manuscript.

 - Reviewers should recognize that impersonation of another individual during the review process is considered serious misconduct.